|

 his mind swimming in his mission,

-his sight riveted on their motion,
+sight riveted on their motion,

 mindful of old Poirot and his gaze